How to Use Leftover Almond Pulp: 5 Simple Ways To Do It!

 The importance of soaking

 Soaking nuts and grains is important for diminishing, and even eliminating, enzyme inhibitors that could make digestion difficult.
 Enzyme inhibitors serve to protect nuts and grains from external elements in nature.
 Soaking nuts and grains serves to release these enzyme inhibitors and toxic elements, thereby increasing the bioavailability of vitamins and minerals.
-It also facilitates mixing (because nuts and grains become softer), to produce silky almond milk.
+It also helps with the blending process, since nuts and grains become softer, which makes truly silky almond milk.